harrycresswell/mood/README.md

 ## Adding content

-Replace your content folder with `themes/mood/exampleSite/content` for demo content.

-Use hugo command to create new posts.
+Use the `hugo` command to create new posts.

 ```
 hugo new post/your-post-title.md